Jane Beale: 2004–2012

 Jane comes to Walford with a funfair, working the candyfloss stall.
 She argues with Ian Beale (Adam Woodyatt) but helps out when the funfair collapses.
 She moves to the Square and becomes friends with Ian.
 She reveals that her husband, David Collins (Dan Milne), is in a hospice with Huntington's disease.
-After he dies, Jane and Ian start dating and she moves in with him and his children, Lucy (Melissa Suffield), Peter (Thomas Law), and Bobby (Alex Francis).
+After he dies, Jane and Ian start dating and she moves in with him and his children, twins Lucy (Melissa Suffield) and Peter (Thomas Law), and Bobby (Alex Francis).
 When Jane and Grant Mitchell (Ross Kemp) intervene in a feud between Ian and Grant's brother Phil Mitchell (Steve McFadden), they end up kissing.
 Jane tells Grant she is not in love with him.
 After an argument with Ian, she has sex with Grant but stays with Ian, and Grant leaves Walford.
 Phil tells Ian about the affair so Ian proposes to Jane, quietly planning to humiliate her at the wedding.
 Jane learns this on their wedding day and disappears.
 Ian finds her and they fight but realise they love each other and want to be together.
 They marry in secret.

 Ian's stepson Steven Beale (Aaron Sidwell), who has been living overseas, returns to Walford and takes Ian hostage, locking him in a flat.
 The family eventually learn where Ian is and try to rescue him, but Jane is shot in the process.
 She and Ian agree to have a baby when she recovers but Jane needs an emergency hysterectomy, leaving them devastated.
 Jane starts going to a stand-up comedy club, telling Ian that she is going to the gym.
 However, he knows she is lying so Tamwar Masood (Himesh Patel) takes him to the club where she is onstage.
 Amused initially, he is hurt by her jokes about him and their sex life.
 He gives her an ultimatum: give up her hobby or end their marriage.
 After she is accepted by a talent scout, she's shocked when Ian insists on being her agent.
 His interfering takes the fun out of her comedy career so she ends it.